 Health Benefit & Risk/Best Use: So, when I went to cut a segment of this floss off to try it out, it snagged and frayed, making a royal mess.
 Not the best start to my analysis.
 Given how many flosses we’ve tried recently for this article, it’s not a favorite for sure.
 If you have more space between your teeth, this floss may work for you as it’s a thicker floss.

-Quality of floss/ingredients: This floss also has good ingredients and Tom’s of Maine is willing to share all the ingredients in their floss.
-I personally found the floss to be too thick and bulky for the spacing of teeth in my mouth.
+Quality of floss/ingredients: This floss also has good ingredients, and Tom’s of Maine readily shares all of the ingredients in their floss.
+I personally found the floss to be too thick and bulky for the spacing my teeth.
 It’s also a bit inconsistent in that some areas feel different than others on the same segment.

 Cost value: $.06 per use